 So How Many Whole Eggs Can Or Should You Eat?

 There are numerous studies now showing no negative effects of eating one or two whole eggs every day.
-There is just about ZERO evidence for a healthy person not to eat a couple whole eggs a day – even every day of the week.
+There is just about ZERO evidence for a healthy person not to eat a one or two whole eggs a day – even every day of the week.

-On the other hand, not many researchers or doctors seem willing to stick their necks out and say, “Eat all the whole eggs you want.”
+On the other hand, even to this day, not many researchers or doctors seem willing to stick their necks out and say, “Eat all the whole eggs you want.”

 I’ve wondered about this myself for a long time: Is there a limit to the number of eggs you could eat per day – as long as you stay inside your calorie budget and don’t push out other important nutrients?

 I reached out to Dr. Spencer Nadolsky, a medical doctor who is also a bodybuilder and fitness expert, to see if I could get an answer.
 Here’s what he told me: